Power car: Examples

 A Sydney Trains C set at Campsie station.
-There is a power car at each end, with two trailers in between.
+It consists of two power cars, one at each end, with two trailers in between.

 United States

 Nearly all high speed trains use power cars, frequently at both ends.
 An example of these are the Acela Express and NextGen Acela trainsets in use by Amtrak, which are built by Bombardier in Canada using technology licensed from France's Alstom.
 The twenty Acela trainsets operate between Washington, D.C., and Boston, Massachusetts.
 Each trainset consists of six passenger cars and two power cars.
 Another example is Brightline, which operates between Miami and Orlando International Airport.
 It is a trainset composed of two diesel bullet power cars at both ends and 4-7 passenger cars.